Operation Wetback: Consequences

-The name "wetback" is a slur applied to illegal entrants who supposedly entered the United States by swimming the Rio Grande.
+The name "wetback" is a slur applied to illegal entrants who supposedly entered the United States by swimming across the Rio Grande river.
 It became a derogatory term applied generally to Mexican laborers, including those who were legal residents.
 Similarly, the 1855 Greaser Act was so-known based on the anti-Mexican slur "greaser".

 One of the biggest problems caused by the program for the deportees was sending them to unfamiliar parts of Mexico, where they struggled to find their way home or to continue to support their families.
 More than 25% of apprehended Mexicans were returned to Veracruz on cargo ships, while others were transported by land to southern cities in Mexico.
 Those apprehended were often deported without receiving the opportunity to recover their property in the United States, or to contact their families prior to deportation.

 Deportees often were stranded without any food or employment when they were released in Mexico.
 Deported Mexicans sometimes faced extreme conditions in their country; 88 deported workers died in the 112 F heat in July 1955.
 Another issue was repeated illegal border crossings by those who had been previously deported; from 1960 through 1961, repeaters accounted for 20% of the total deportees.
 Certain U.S. Border Patrol agents practiced shaving heads to mark repeat offenders who might attempt to reenter the United States.
 There were also reports of beating and jailing chronically offending illegal immigrants before deporting them.
 While most complaints concerning deportation were undocumented, there were more than 11,000 formal complaints (about 1% of all actions) from documented bracero workers from 1954 through 1964.

 Operation Wetback was the culmination of more than a decade of intensifying immigration enforcement.
 Immigration enforcement actions (removals and returns) rose rapidly from a low of 12,000 in 1942, to 727,000 in 1952, the final year of the Truman Administration.
 Enforcement actions continued to rise under Eisenhower, until reaching a peak of 1.1 million in 1954, the year of Operation Wetback.
 Enforcement actions then fell by more than 90 percent in 1955, and 1956, and in 1957 were 69,000, the lowest number since 1944.
 The number of enforcement actions rose again in the 1960s and 1970s, but did not exceed the 1954 peak of Operation Wetback until 1986.

 At the same time that immigration enforcement was expanding in the late 1940s and early 1950s, the Bracero program was also rapidly expanding legal opportunities for Mexican laborers.
 Although it began as a wartime measure, the Bracero program saw its largest expansion after the war.
 The number of wartime braceros peaked at 62,000 in 1944, but the number began to rise again in the late 1940s, and reached its peak in 1956, when the program gave temporary work permits to 445,000 Mexican workers.